-▶ AVDD_3P3 is the 3.3 V analog power supply input for the PHY MDI interface, XTAL oscillator, DLL, RESET_N, and LED circuitry.

-▶ VDDIO enables the MDIO and MAC interface voltage supply to be configured independently of the other circuitry on the ADIN1200.
-In most cases, RMII/MII is operated at 3.3 V and RGMII at 2.5 V. However, the MAC interface can operate at 3.3 V, 2.5 V, or 1.8 V to allow maximum system flexibility, depending on what is supported by the MAC.
+- ▶ DVDD 0P9 is the 0.9 V digital core power supply input. - ▶ AVDD\3P3 is the 3.3 V analog power supply input for the PHY MDI interface, analog circuitry, XTAL oscillator, DLL, RESET\N, CLK25 REF generation, and LED circuitry. - ▶ VDDIO enables the MDIO and MAC interface voltage supply to be configured independently of the other circuitry on the ADIN1300.
+In most cases, RMII/MII is operated at 3.3 V and RGMII is operated at 2.5 V, but the MAC interface can operate at 3.3 V, 2.5 V, or 1.8 V to allow the MAC interface to run at a lower voltage and power if the MAC supports this.

-There are no power supply sequencing requirements for the order of power being applied to the device.
+There are no power supply sequencing requirements around the order of power being applied to the device.
 See the Power-Up Timing section for more details.